giankdiluvi/giankdiluvi.github.io/yvr.md

 Amoka (they have Mexican pastries like conchas).
 Oak Tree.
 Loafe and Great Dane at UBC.
 Grounds for Coffee (best cinnabon buns I have ever tried).
+Isetta if you go to West Vancouver is awesome.

 Specialty coffee shops that don't roast their own beans:
 Oidé is the best around town in my opinion.